sara-service/webapp/docs/git-repo.md

 ## Register OAuth Application

 log in as admin and go to `https://gitlabdomain/admin/applications/new`.

+if you don't have admin access (eg. on [GitLab.com](https://gitlab.com)), go to https://gitlabdomain/profile/applications instead. the rest of the procedure is identical, but *the app will be deleted if your user gets deleted.* ie. creating the app as an admin is much preferrable whenever possible.

 - Name: "SARA-Server" (configurable, but will be shown to users)
 - Callback url: `https://saradomain/api/auth/redirect` (for local development, add `http://localhost:8080/api/auth/redirect`)